 Oooh!
 We are seeing red here at The Havens right now too.
 The new strawberry bed is performing beautifully, and we have bird net over it, much to the frustration of the cardinals, robins, and sparrows.
 In the past three days we have gotten three quarts of berries.
 Soon we will be sated enough that we can start freezing some.
 I love strawberry season.
 Yours are beautiful..

 Your email address will not be published.
 Required fields are marked *

 Notify me of followup comments via e-mail

 Subscribe to Our Happy Acres by Email - powered by MailChimp

 Hi, I'm Dave and thanks for visiting.
-I garden in USDA Zone 6b, and I blog here about gardening, nature and food.
+I garden in Zone 6b in southern Indiana, and I blog here about gardening, nature and food.